LatticeX-Foundation/Rosetta/doc/API_DOC.md

 ## Overview

-By using Rosetta framework, users can directly perform training or inference task on all of their respective dataset without leaking any privacy to others just after adding a single code `import latticex.rosetta`  at the header of your existing TensorFlow programs (see our [tutorial documentation](TUTORIALS.md) for more details).
+By using Rosetta framework, users can directly perform training or inference task on all of their respective dataset without leaking any privacy to others just after adding a single code `import latticex.rosetta`  at the header of your existing TensorFlow programs (see our [tutorial documentation](TUTORIALS.md) for more details) in the simplest case.
+Besides, we also provide some easy-to-use APIs, which we will describe in the following context, to enable more flexibility.

+The APIs can mainly be classified into two types: 'Control API', which should be sufficient for most of your tasks, and 'Operation API', a set of TensorFlow-style Operators called `SecureOps`.
+The first type provides you with the ability to control the context of backend cryptographic protocols, pre-process your datasets and so on.
+The second type is for advanced usage, and you can use them in the same way as the native `tf.Operation` while the ciphertext flows within them.

+## Control API

+### Protocol Management

+#### `get_supported_protocols()`

+  Get list of all the backend cryptographic protocols.

+  You can activate one of the protocols as your backend Ops.

+  If you are a protocol developer, you can implement and register your own protocols in the backend, and you will see and use them here just as the native ones.

+  **Returns:**

+  The list of the names of the supported secure protocols.

+#### `get_default_protocol_name()`

+  Get the name of the default protocol that will be used if none is set.

+#### `activate(protocol_name=None, protocol_config_str=None)`

+  Activate the specific protocol to carry out your subsequent Tensorflow Operations.

+  It is highly recommended that you use this interface explicitly to choose your backend protocol before calling `run` in the Tensorflow session.

+  Besides, do NOT call this while the graph is running.

+  **Args:**

+  - **`protocol_name`**: Name of the protocol, which MUST be one of the supported protocols.
+If this parameter is not provided, the default protocol will be used.

+  - **`protocol_config_str`**: The config JSON string that is compatible with your protocol.

+#### `get_protocol_name()`

+  Get the protocol name currently are activated.

+#### `deactivate()`

+  Deactivate your current backend protocol.

+  All the resources related, such as the network connections and local cache, will be released.

+  please DO NOT call this while your TF graph is running.

+#### `get_protocol_config()`

+  Get all the config JSON string that you are using now.

+#### `get_party_id()`

+  Get your party id.

+### Input and Dataset Utils

+#### `private_input(party_id: int, input_val)`

+  A party set its private input value to be shared among multi-parties.

+  **Args:**

+  - **`party_id`**: Indicates which party_id's `input_val` will be shared.

+  - **`input_val`**: local input values.
+ONLY the inputs of the party that has the same role as the `party_id` will be processed.

+  **Returns:**

+  The local shared part, ciphertext, of the real value.
+Note that each party will has different cipher value that returned.

+#### `private_console_input(party_id: int)`

+  Just the same as private_input while the values will be fetched from console.

+#### `class SecureDataSet`

+  A wrapper class for multiparty to align and 'encrypt' ('share') its private dataset from a local CSV file.
+Every party's dataset should have the same user or ID while disjoint feature partition.

+  - **load_X(self, file: str, \*args, \*\*kwargs)**

+    Load and 'secret-shared' private ATTRIBUTE values from local dataset files.

+    Since only COMMON_N_V_SPLIT is supported now, different party can have different number of attributes while having the same number of samples.

+    For example, if dataset of P0 is N * d0, dataset of P1 is N * d1, and P2 has no data at all.
+    Then the resulting 'ciphertext' local dataset returned for each party is of the shape N * (d0+d1).

+    Return:
+      The shared 'ciphertext' local dataset, and its datatype is string with format specific to your current activated protocol.

+  - **load_Y(self, file: str, \*args, \*\*kwargs)**

+    Load and 'secret-shared' private LABEL values from local dataset files.

+    Only the input file of 'label_owner'-party will be processed.
+    Return:
+      The shared 'ciphertext' local label dataset, and its datatype is string with format specific to your current activated protocol.
+  - **load_XY(self, fileX: str, fileY: str = '', \*args, \*\*kwargs)**

+    The combination of the above two functions.

+## Operation API

 The main magic component that supports these upper-level conveniences is our implementation of a new suites of MPC-enabled `Operation` based on TensorFlow's flexible extension mechanism for introducing new operation library.
 To distinguish it from the native TensorFlow API Operation (hereinafter referred to directly as `Ops`), we refer to these customized Operation as `SecureOps`.

-Here we describe how to use the various `SecureOps` interfaces supported in the `Rosetta v0.1.0` version.
+Here we describe how to use the various `SecureOps` interfaces supported in the `Rosetta v0.2.0` version.
 Most of interface signature of these `SecureOps` is consistent with the corresponding `Ops`' in TensorFlow, and only in a few cases have we extended the native one with more MPC-related functionality (e.g., the `SaveV2` operation, etc.).

 If you need to build your own specific privacy protection model based on Rosetta's underlying API, or are interested in our extending our `SecureOps` set, this is the right place you should start with.
 In addition, unit tests in the source code can also help you to understand the usage of the various `SecureOps`.